mesosphere/dcos-kafka-service/README.md

 ### Pre-requisites

-- Install the Docker, preferentially >18.09
+- Install Docker, preferentially >18.09

 - Setup AWS credentials.
 The build uses the `AWS_PROFILE` environment variable to know which AWS profile to use.
 Make sure to export the env variable `export AWS_PROFILE=YOUR_AWS_PROFILE` or add it to `.bashrc` or `zshrc`